loighic/loighic.github.io/_pages/macro/pt1a/trade.md

 producing 20 barrels of oil, and its remaining labor hours are used to produce 60 bushels of corn (in bold on the right side of table 2).

-Now, we want to think about the opportunity cost for each country of producing each good.
+Now, we need to determine the opportunity cost for each country of producing each good.
 Let's say that Saudi Arabia is producing only oil:
 100 barrels of oil and no bushels of corn.
 If it, then, begins producing 10 bushels of corn, how much oil production does it give up?
 In this scenario, it will go from 100 barrels of oil to 60, and so it is giving up 40 barrels of oil.

-Hence, for Saudi Arabia, 40 barrels of oil = 10 bushels of corn, or 4 barrels of oil = 1 bushel of corn.
-In other words, the cost (that is, the opportunity cost) of producing 1 bushel of corn is 4 barrels of oil.
+> Hence, for Saudi Arabia, 40 barrels of oil costs it 10 bushels of corn, or 4 barrels of oil costs it 1 bushel of corn.

+So, the opportunity cost of producing 1 bushel of corn is 4 barrels of oil.
 (It gives up 4 barrels of oil every time it produces a bushel of corn.)

 On the other hand, if we imagine that Saudi Arabia is producing only corn, and then it begins producing 20 barrels of oil, how much corn is it giving up when it makes this switch?
-Five bushels of corn---it was producing 25 and now it's producing 20.
-Hence 5 bushels of corn = 20 barrels of oil, or ¼ bushel of corn = 1 barrel of oil.
-In other words, the cost of producing 1 barrel of oil, for Saudi Arabia, is only ¼ bushel of corn.
+Five bushels---it was producing 25 and now it's producing 20.

+> Hence, for Saudi Arabia, 5 bushels of corn costs it 20 barrels of oil, or ¼ bushel of corn costs it 1 barrel of oil.

+Therefore, the opportunity cost of producing 1 barrel of oil, for Saudi Arabia, is only ¼ bushel of corn.
 (It gives up only ¼ bushel of corn every time it produces a barrel of oil.)
 These values and the opportunity costs for the United States are listed in table 3.